YYAppleFan/-MC/README.md

 [**ATTENTION**:The new version of Chrome will automatically delete extensions not downloaded from the Chrome Web Store.
 After installing the extension,go to Chrome Web Store (https://chrome.google.com/extensions) to install the extension **AGAIN**!
 (Name of the extension:skyZIP Proxy)]

 Using the extension is very easy.
-Click opn its icon.
+Click on its icon.
 All done!

 ## Gentilemen's Needs
 Some videos will help you to dress yourself,go to Bilibili (https://bilibili.com) ,~~The largest LGBT community in China(According to Apple App Store)~~,China's largest animation website and search '女装大佬'.
 You'll get what you want.
 Wanna buy things like wigs,fake boobs?
 [Click Here].
 Wanna watch some Otokonoko [a]ction [v]ideos?
 Don't do it,my young,if you don't want to be a salty fish.~~(https://pan.baidu.com)~~